 - If necessary, open your Palm Beach County Shoreline Protection scene.

-The Slides pane opens in the Designer.
+The Slides pane appears.
 You currently have no slides, so your only option is to capture one.
 Before you do, however, you'll make sure the scene extent is the same as you want the slide to have.

 - In the list of layers, point to Palm Beach County Data and click the Zoom to button.